 WMC SheSource has over 1,600 women experts who we connect to journalists, bookers and producers looking for a source.
 Find a SheSource Expert Now.
 For more information about WMC SheSource email: shesource@womensmediacenter.com

-The Associated Press covers the Women's Media Awards at the Whitby Hotel in New York.
+The Associated Press attended the Women's Media Awards 2026, held on March 5, 2026 in New York City.

 - 2024